apache/activemq-artemis/docs/user-manual/en/embedding-activemq.md

 EmbeddedJMS jms = new EmbeddedJMS();
 jms.start();

-// This assumes we have configured activemq-jms.xml with the appropriate config information ConnectionFactory connectionFactory = jms.lookup("ConnectionFactory");
+// This assumes we have configured broker.xml with the appropriate config information ConnectionFactory connectionFactory = jms.lookup("ConnectionFactory");
 Destination destination = jms.lookup("/example/queue");

 ... regular JMS code ...
 ```

-By default, the `EmbeddedJMS` class will store component entries defined
+By default, the `EmbeddedJMS` class will store the "entries" defined for
-within your `activemq-jms.xml` file in an internal concurrent hash map.
+your JMS components within `broker.xml` in an internal concurrent hash
-The `EmbeddedJMS.lookup()` method returns components stored in this map.
+map.
+The `EmbeddedJMS.lookup()` method returns components stored in
-If you want to use JNDI, call the `EmbeddedJMS.setContext()` method with
+this map.
+If you want to use JNDI, call the `EmbeddedJMS.setContext()`
-the root JNDI context you want your components bound into.
-See the
+method with the root JNDI context you want your components bound into.
-javadocs for this class for more details on other config options.
+See the JavaDocs for this class for more details on other config options.

 ## POJO instantiation - Embedding Programmatically